 Radiohead (Radiohead): Biography of the group

-They eventually caught the attention of Chris Hufford - then known as the producer of Shoegaze Slowdive - who suggested that the band record a demo with his partner Bryce Edge.
+Eventually, they caught the attention of Chris Hufford – then known as producer of Shoegaze Slowdive – who invited the band to record a demo with his partner Bryce Edge.
 They soon became the band's managers.

 Turning On a Friday into Radiohead